chanzuckerberg/blessclient/README.md

 - It transparently requests an ssh certificate if needed
 - It transparently does a ProxyJump through a bastion host (assuming 10.0.* is an ipblock for machines behind the bastion)

-### Enable Okta SSO

-By default, blessclient uses your IAM user credentials.
-Blessclient is able to support Okta SAML auth if this is [enabled for your AWS account](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service.html).
-The [example config](examples/config.yml) shows the configuration options available under `okta_config`.
-Blessclient uses the [aws-okta](https://github.com/segmentio/aws-okta) library for authentication, which supports multiple MFA options.

-You will need to setup a profile in your ~/.aws/config that can be accepted by aws-okta.
-Example configs are available [here](https://github.com/segmentio/aws-okta/tree/master#configuring-your-aws-config).

-## Telemetry
-There currently is some basic trace instrumentation using [honeycomb](https://www.honeycomb.io/).
-We use this internally to track usage, gather performance statistics, and error reporting.
-Telemetry is disabled without a honeycomb write key - which you must provide through the [config](pkg/config/config.go).

 ## Common Errors